 - Locking an integral threaded adapter into shear-web cells is the recommended practice to avoid these errors.
 If an integral adapter cannot be locked into place, we recommend the cell be shoulder loaded, and any adapters placed between the cell and force applied also be supplied for calibration.

-Note: Non shear-web type cells may have additional errors from shoulder loading.
-The end-user's adapters should be supplied for calibration, we have observed errors up to 5 % when different adapters are used during calibration.
+Note: Non-shear-web type cells may have additional errors from shoulder loading.
+The end-user's adapters should be supplied for calibration, we have observed errors of up to 5 % when different adapters are used during calibration.

 #3 Load Cell Bolting, Thread Class, and Applied Torque

-- If a load cell is bolted to base or adapter of similar size, we recommend sending the cell attached to it's base for calibration.
+- If a load cell is bolted to a base or adapter of similar size, we recommend sending the cell attached to its base for calibration.

 - Variability between bolting techniques, material hardness, and flatness can all contribute to significant error, which can be difficult to identify away from the point of use.